 Synopsis: Teachers and parents are continually looking for innovative ways to keep students and kids motivated and engaged.
 As gamers, we know first hand how elements of video games can keep a person riveted and motivated for hours.
 How do we take motivating elements of gaming and add them to various education environments?
 Join a teacher and seven-time PAX presenter as we investigate some simple yet effective ways to take tips from video games and turn them into best teaching practices, without gimmicks.

 My Thoughts: I want to start off by saying that this was my favorite panel of PAX East and one of the best panels I have been to.
-I love when people use video games as teaching tools and it’s something that has definitely been under utilized in my lifetime.
+I love when people use video games as teaching tools and it’s something that has definitely been underutilized in my lifetime.
 However, it looks like people are finally starting to catch up.

 I related to the achievement model that Ashley Brandin presented in the lecture.
 I personally think that adding achievements was one of the best things Microsoft ever did with the Xbox.
 For my brother and I, they were a game changer.
 They gave us a completely new immersive element to video games.
 Not only did we want to complete the game, but we also wanted to collect things throughout the game, complete objectives in weird ways, challenge yourself by defeating bosses under extreme limitations, plus so much more.
 I became addicted to them and tried to get as many as possible in every game.
 I even played crappy games that I knew had easy achievements just to get more achievements.
 So when this achievement model was presented I was super excited.
 The model she presented was based on adding achievements to a classroom setting in order to get kids motivated and keep them engaged and looking for more learning opportunities.
 Just like in most games, the achievements in the classroom were there but not necessary to complete the game, meaning that the achievements were not tied to students’ grades.
-Instead they were a way for kids to stay engaged and interact with the material in a deeper way and have learnings reinforced.
+Instead, they were a way for kids to stay engaged and interact with the material in a deeper way and have learnings reinforced.
 Brandin broke down the types of achievements that she used and how they all related to a classroom setting.
 Exhaustive achievements (i.e. collect all of “x”), difficulty achievements (i.e. run this dungeon in under 10 minutes), and exclusionary achievements (i.e. defeat this boss while taking no damage), all had classroom equivalents.
-For example a student who had perfect attendance (exhaustive), completing note-cards in 1 minute (difficulty), and making 100% on a test (exclusionary).
+For example, a student who had perfect attendance (exhaustive), completing note-cards in 1 minute (difficulty), and making 100% on a test (exclusionary).

 I could go on forever on how much I enjoyed this panel, but I do want to touch on one last thing.
 It was a question from an audience member about time.
 They asked, “how can students learn and accomplish these achievements in a classroom when, unlike a game that you can come back to at any time, you have limited time in a classroom?”
-Brandin presented her model as a semester long scale of achievements.
+Brandin presented her model as a semester-long scale of achievements.
 This meant that a student could start day one and finish at any time within a single semester of class.
-Obviously some skills needed to be completed faster but that part was a different conversation.
+Obviously, some skills needed to be completed faster but that part was a different conversation.
 I really enjoyed this question because I thought of my own achievement hunting.
 I had a 66K+ gamerscore and made it my mission to collect as many achievements as possible for any given game.
-However, once I moved for grad school my motivation to collect achievements dropped dramatically and the main factor in that was TIME.
-In the 5+ years since I started grad school I have managed maybe 4K worth of achievements despite still playing video games quite frequently.
+However, once I moved to grad school my motivation to collect achievements dropped dramatically and the main factor in that was TIME.
+In the 5+ years since I started grad school, I have managed maybe 4K worth of achievements despite still playing video games quite frequently.
 I have chosen to play different types of games and I have been in more of the “try to complete games as fast as possible” mentality.
 Since I’ve gotten older, I have had less time to thoroughly enjoy the ins and outs of some games.
-Overall this was a great panel and something I would love to hear more about in the future as this goal to implement achievements into a learning setting sounds fascinating to me.
+Overall this was a great panel and something I would love to hear more about in the future as this goal to implement achievements in a learning setting sounds fascinating to me.

 Cosplay and Video Game Marketing